kufreu/kufreu.github.io/final/final.md

 ### a brief exploration of the geospatial capabilities of r
 ----------------------------------------------------------
 ### about
 For my final project, I replicated the [QGIS model](qgis/qgisModeling.md) I created at the beginning of the semester using R and various R packages such as ``sf``, ``sp``, ``tidyverse``, and ``geosphere``.
 This was all done in [RStudio](https://rstudio.com/).
 In short, I converted the SQL used in the QGIS model into a function in R. Similar to the QGIS model, the R function has three arguments/inputs: the input features, the layer from which distance and direction are calculated, and an optional character string to prefix the new columns for distance and direction (input, origin, and prefix).
-Numeric results for `distdir_from_point` are in meters and degrees.[Here](r/distdirFunction.R) is the function in its entirety.
+Distance is calculated in meters and direction in degrees.
+The function can be found [here](r/distdir_from_point.R)

 ### the function: ``distdir_from_point(input, origin, prefix)``
 ```r